 - A thread dipped in vermilion is tied around the Karwa with its ends dipped in turmeric.
 Make sure the thread isn’t twisted while tying.

 - Place another earthen pot on the right filled with wheat grains or jowar.
 Cover it up.

-- A plate with an offer of halwa, puri, and chana are placed before the goddess’ poster along with some singhara or water chestnuts.
+- A plate with an offer of halwa, puri, and chana is placed before the goddess’ poster along with some singhara or water chestnuts.

 - Also, sugarcanes with leaves are preferred by many.
-The sugarcanes need to have leaves.
+The sugarcanes need to have left.